ckenst/githubforyou-workshop/README.md

 2. Sign up for your own GitHub account: https://github.com/
 3. Star this repo!
 4. Configure / install Git version control: https://git-scm.com/downloads
    - For macOS install Xcode from the App Store and enable Git / Command line tools
    - We won't use GitHub desktop, but feel free to install and play around

 ## Slides

-- Slides link
+- Presentation will eventually be made available